kubbentio/KubbentWallet/README.md

 - [ ] Percentage and fee calculation

-# THIS IS A FORK OF THE BLIXT WALLET
+# THIS CONTAINS A LOT OF BLIXT WALLET CODE
 https://github.com/hsjoberg/blixt-wallet

 ### Android